Lukasa/peps/pep-0xxx.rst

 implementations to simply not define a concrete subclass of ``ServerContext`` to signal their lack of support.

+One of the other major differences to the current ``ssl`` module is that a number of flags and options have been removed.
+Most of these are self-evident, but it is worth noting that ``auto_handshake`` has been removed from ``wrap_socket``.
+This was removed because it fundamentally represents an odd design wart that saves very minimal effort at the cost of a complexity increase both for users and implementers.
+This PEP requires that all users call ``do_handshake`` explicitly after connecting.

 As much as possible implementers should aim to make these classes immutable: that is, they should prefer not to allow users to mutate their internal state directly, instead preferring to create new contexts from new TLSConfiguration